 At this point, you complain that I talked about “different” things to do but I immediately talk about one of the most touristic locations in the country.
 That’s because it’s unmissable.
 If this post was the only thing you read about Dublin (unlikely, I know), and I left out Trinity College, you’d be missing one the city’s treasures.

-Harry Potter fans might feel like they’ve landed in Hogworths (apparently – I’ve never seen the moveis).
+Harry Potter fans might feel like they’ve landed in Hogworths (apparently – I’ve never seen the movies).
 The place is gorgeous.
 It has a historic “feel”, and smells of old books and wood.
-All part of the ambience.
+All part of the ambiance.

-Despite the crowds, it’s a quiet and dare I say it, serene spot to spend some time.
+Despite the crowds, it’s a quiet and dare I say, serene spot to spend some time.

 The Trinity Library also contains a book.
 Not just any book though.
 This is the Book of Kells.
 Created over 1200 years ago by skilled calligrapher monks, the manuscript contains the New Testament and some other texts.
-The book is stunningly beautiful given its age.
-The library shows only two (facing) pages at any one time.
+The book is stunningly beautiful and is in great condition, despite its age.
+Only two (facing) pages are on display at any time.
 Come back every day for months if you want to see the whole thing.
-Or you can see it all on the Trinity College Dublin digital archive.

 While you’re there, don’t miss the (much more exciting than it sounds) Trinity Science Gallery